 - For Outpatient Aquatic Therapy services, request a prescription for physical or occupational aquatic therapy from your physician.

-Please reach out to us for more information regarding our medical rehabilitation center today!
+Please reach out to us for more information regarding our aquatic therapy programs today!